ThatSpaceGuy/Prime-Weekend-Challenge-4/readme.md

 * 3.2.0 - Ability to Uncomplete a task
 * 3.3.0 - Visually separate completed tasks with headers
 * 3.4.0 - Animate transitions for tasks
+* 3.5.0 - Urgent flag for tasks
+* 3.6.0 - Categories for tasks
 * 4.0.0 - Test app and sign off on Extra Mode